aragorn87/udacity_p7_d3_titanic/README.md

-# udacity_p7_d3_titanic
+# Data Visualization - Titanic Dataset - Relationship Explorer - D3.js
 Part of the mandatory Data Analyst Nanodegree curriculum.
 A data visualization project on D3.js using the Titanic Data Set

 # Summary

 The data set has been extensively used by data analysts to build predictive models on the survivability of passengers.
 The visualization intends to help the reader analyze the distibution of passengers across key variables like gender, age, and passenger class.
 The interactivty feature around double clicking on passengers travelling together (having the same ticket number) helps the reader identify the relations between the co-travellers (parent-child, spouse, siblings, matrons, etc) and make assumptions on why some people survived and others didn't.
+The visualization can be veiwed here

-# Design - explain any design choices you made including changes to the visualization after collecting feedback
+# Design

 The intention of the visual is not to help the reader calculate percentages.
 Segmentation into genders and passenger classes should help one to get a sense of what the key metrics were.
 Size of the pixels further gives the information around the age of passengers.